microsoft/vscode-docs/docs/customization/userdefinedsnippets.md

 ## Add Snippets from the Marketplace

-Many snippets have been uploaded to the VS Code [Extension Marketplace](/docs/editor/extension-gallery.md) by the community.
+Many extensions on the VS Code [Marketplace](/docs/editor/extension-gallery.md) include snippets.
 If you find one you want to use, simply install it and restart VS Code and the new snippet will be available (see [here](/docs/editor/extension-gallery#_browse-and-install-extensions-in-vs-code) for more instructions on installing an extension).

+Below are some popular extensions which include snippets in their language support.

 <div class="marketplace-extensions-snippets"></div>

-> See more in the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode/Snippets).
+> Tip: The extensions shown above are dynamically queried.
+Click on an extension tile above to read the description and reviews to decide which extension is best for you.
+See more in the [Marketplace](https://marketplace.visualstudio.com/vscode).

 ## Creating your Own Snippets